MatrixPortfolio/matrix-docs/src/docs/exchanges/coinbase/coinbase.md

 ---
-path: '/binance'
+path: '/coinbase'
-title: 'Create API Keys for Binance'
+title: 'Create API Keys for Coinbase'
 ---

 1. Login to your Binance.com account, and go to your Account Settings Page on the top right: